DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

   });
   ```

 - Configure Storage and Cache cleaners on application startup.
-This allows you to control how long document data persists on the server, and consequently, how long the server resources are reserved by it.
-Note that after the Storage and Cache are cleared, you cannot continue viewing (scrolling, printing, etc.) the document without re-creating it, so make sure to use reasonable values for these settings.
+This allows you to control how long document data persists on the server, and consequently, how long the server resources are reserved to store this data.
+Note that after a document's data is removed for the Storage and Cache, it becomes impossible to navigate or print this document, so make sure to use reasonable values for these settings.

   ```cs
   var cacheCleanerSettings = new CacheCleanerSettings(TimeSpan.FromMinutes(1), TimeSpan.FromSeconds(30), TimeSpan.FromMinutes(2), TimeSpan.FromMinutes(2));